 - Supplemental liability insurance (SLI).
 SLI supplies bodily injury and property damage liability coverage.
 The exact amount will vary by company.
 Rental providers must offer your state’s minimum liability requirements by law.

-Getting coverage from a rental company isn’t always necessary.
-And the price can also vary.
-But the biggest benefit is the peace of mind you can get by knowing you’re covered while driving a car you don’t own.
+Getting car insurance from a rental company isn’t always necessary.
+And the price can also vary significantly.
+But adding this coverage can bring you the peace of mind you can get by knowing you’re covered while driving a vehicle you don’t own.

 Do You Need Rental Car Insurance?